shidarin/cdl_convert/README.rst

 these basic formats to further facilitate the ease of exchange of color data within the Film and TV industries.

-``cdl_convert`` supports parsing ALE, FLEx, CC, CCC, CDL and RCDL.
+``cdl_convert`` supports parsing ALE, FLEx, CC, CCC, CDL CMX EDL and RCDL.
 We can write out CC, CCC, CDL and RCDL.

 **cdl_convert is not associated with the American Society of Cinematographers**